Class 1A: June 26

 Coaches will login to their Team Management System™ and select “State Tournament Registration” to select the participating athletes and designate their classification.
 No members can be added or changed after a team has submit their roster.
 Please make sure all the information is correct prior to submission.
 You should print a copy of your State Tournament roster after your submission.

-$35 per athlete.
+$45 per athlete.
 Includes State Tournament t-shirt, and targets.
 No refunds.
-Coaches will receive payment information.

 Spectator area, tents, food and chairs